National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information (NCEI)

-The Living Blended Drought Product (LBDP) is a recalibrated data series of June-July-August Palmer Modified Drought Index (PMDI) values by United States climate division, compiled by blending tree-ring reconstructions and instrumental data from the coterminous United States.
+The Living Blended Drought Product (LBDP) is a recalibrated data series of June-July-August Palmer Modified Drought Index (PMDI) values on a 0.5 degree latitude/longitude grid, compiled by blending tree-ring reconstructions and instrumental data from the coterminous United States.
 Using tree-ring PMDI reconstructions to extend the instrumental record yields a record of drought distribution and intensity covering over 2000 years.
 Tree-ring data were used up until 1978 AD, with instrumental data spliced in after that point.
-The reconstructed tree-ring values were recalibrated to instrumental conditions using GHCN's June-July-August climate division PMDI data.
+The reconstructed tree-ring values were recalibrated to instrumental conditions using a June-July-August PMDI derived from the GHCN 5km nClimGrid dataset.
 The recalibration was done using the Kernal Density Distribution Method (KDDM) outlined by McGinnis et al. (2015).
 When looking at PMDI values, increasing drought intensity is represented by increasingly negative numbers.

 Where do these data come from?